Awesome: Real Time with Bill Maher

 - March 11, 2011: Bill uses the New Rule "Wage Against the Machine" to criticize shows like Secret Millionaire and Undercover Boss, which seem to glorify the massive wealth gap between upper class Americans and everyone else.

 Bill: We have this fantasy that our interests and the interests of the super rich are the same, like somehow the rich will eventually get so full that they'll explode, and the candy will rain down on the rest of us, like they're some sort of pinata of benevolence.
 But here's the thing about a pinata, it doesn't open on it's own, you have to beat it with a stick.

-April 2011: In the New Rule titled "Charlie Don't Serf", Bill urges Americans to stand up to the corporations who have been abusing the American socioeconomic system.
+- April 8, 2011: In the New Rule "Charlie Don't Serf", Bill urges Americans to stand up to the corporations who have been abusing the American socioeconomic system.
 Bear in mind that this was less than 6 months before the first Occupy Wall Street rally.